Free Shipping. No Minimum.

 I started low grit and worked up to high.
 Took forever.
 But when it got that glassy finish?
 Worth every minute.

 Wear a respirator.
 Epoxy dust is no joke.
+I cover this more in my post on Safety & Durability.

 Step 5: Flood Coat Finish